SEESolutions-it/DpdlEngine/README.md

 Features:

 * DpdlEngine is optimized to run on a wide range of platforms (J2ME, JavaME, J2SE)
-* Packing data in a DpdlPacket is very convenient to optimize and speedup access to data.
+* Packing data in a DpdlPacket is a convenient way to optimize and speedup access to data.
-  The speedup is x 25 times faster compared to a standard record store access.
+  The speedup is x 25 times faster compared to a standard record store access
-* Dpdl scripting API provides access to the complete underlying Java platform API and to other external libraries via the loadObj(..) and getClass(..) methods
+* Build-in Dpdl scripting engine with support for custom function extensions (DpdlExtension interface)
-* The Dpdl scripting API can be easily extended with custom API extensions (via the DpdlExtension interface)
+* Dpdl scripting API provides access to the complete underlying Java platform API and to external libraries via the loadObj(..) and getClass(..) methods
-* Supports common IoT open source protocol stacks such as Bluetooth(tm) and CoAP
+* Support for common IoT open source protocol stacks such as Bluetooth(tm) (JSR-82) and CoAP (Constraint Device Application Protocol) (IETF standard RFC 7252)
 * Virtual filesystem for record stores
-* Dpdl scripting language is simple and easy to learn
+* Double precision floating point emulation
 * Enables fast prototyping